Are you a parent considering tutoring for your child?

 - We connect through Skype, a free program that lets us see one another.

-- I share my computer screen with you, so that your child is seeing the books on my screen.
+- I share my computer screen with you, so that your child sees the books on my screen.

-- I create an appropriate lesson for each session, and it changes as we work together, because I teach precisely what the child needs most at at that moment in time.
+- I create an appropriate lesson for each session, and it changes from moment to moment as we work together, because I teach precisely what the child needs most at at that moment in time.

-- We work with online ebooks that I purchase specifically for your child’s problems.
+- We work with ebooks that I purchase specifically for your child’s problems.

 How much does online reading tutoring cost?